ai4colonoscopy/IntelliScope/README.md

 <img align="right" src="./assets/teaser-figure.png" width="285px" />

 Colonoscopy is currently one of the most sensitive screening methods for colorectal cancer (🔗 [Wikipedia](https://en.wikipedia.org/wiki/Colorectal_cancer)).
 Have you ever wondered how to make colonoscopy smarter?
-Well, buckle up, because we're about to enter the exciting world of intelligent colonoscopy!
+Well, buckle up, let's enter the exciting world of intelligent colonoscopy!

 - **Our vision.** To explore the frontiers of intelligent colonoscopy techniques and their potential impact on multimodal medical applications.
 - **Why use IntelliScope?** It combines "**Intelli**gent" and "colono**Scope**," signifying a smart, AI-powered colonoscopy system.
 "Intelli" reflects the intelligent processing and decision-making capabilities of the system, while "Scope" refers to the colonoscope device used in medical endoscopy.
 Together, they imply a cutting-edge multimodal system designed to improve colonoscopy with advanced AI technologies.